 Smart Traveler app: Cannot recommend this enough for my fellow Americans!
 Dual purpose A. Allows you to keep the State Department updated on your travel plans and helps the US embassies to locate/assist/evacuate you as necessary and also keep you informed during crises through the STEP program and B Provides information on countries including entry/exit/visa requirements which is a great lead into the next tip…

-4. Plan ahead/do a little research ~ sometimes includes not booking ahead This was not a strong suit of mine as you have seen but the STEP app really helped keep me on top of visas requirements.
-(It would be an expensive lesson to learn when you’re barred from entering a country because you didn’t have the required visas/documents/etc and it does happen!)
+Travel me is very different from work/Colorado me and weirdly doesn’t sweat the details but not researching does create a little Achilles’ heel for me (Petra at night comes to mind!).
+The STEP app really helped keep me on top of visas requirements.
+It would be an expensive lesson to learn when you’re barred from entering a country because you didn’t have the required visas/documents/etc and it does happen!
 I typically only book my first night’s accommodations prior to arriving but so many times these places have helped me out tremendously to save me money (ie information about the Jordan Pass or arranging transportation so I don’t have to deal with cab drivers wanting to rip me off).
+I still do this often when I am solo traveling to give me the flexibility to change plans (or if the vibe of a place is off, I don’t feel the need to stay or stick it out and lose money).

-Unless what you want to do is extremely popular and there’s a chance it will sell out, you should wait until you get your destination to book said activity.
+Unless what you want to do or the location is extremely popular and there’s a chance it will sell out, you can wait until you get your destination to book said activity.
 I flew into the Galapagos and booked my tours there.
 I ended up paying a lot less than the prices I had been seeing on the internet and I also employed this next tactic:

 5.Negotiate!